-(21) This island's Revolutionary Committee secured the right to create a gendarmerie [[zhahn-DAHR-muh-ree]], as well as other general autonomy, as part of the Pact of Halepa [[hah-LEH-pah]].
-A certain country's Prince George resigned as high commissioner of this island in the aftermath of the Theriso revolt.
+(21) A certain country's Prince George resigned as high commissioner of this island in the aftermath of the Theriso revolt.
 This island was seized by the Ottoman Empire in 1669 following the Siege of Candia.
-For the point, name this island which was led from Heraklion [[heh-RAK-lee-un]] until reuniting with Greece in 1913.
+For the point, name this large Mediterranean island which was led from Heraklion [[heh-RAK-lee-un]] until reuniting with Greece in 1913.